Deepslalitha/DockerKubeApp/README.md

      of docker hub username inside username section and password  section .
      In the ID section use any key.
 I gave 'dockerhubcredentials' that is referred in the jenkins file .
      Since Git Hub repo is public, the Git hub creadenetials is not configured.

+**Create a Pipeline**

+     A pipeline named 'DevOps Assignement Pipeline' is created in jenkins to use the JenkinsFile script from the Git Repo.
+    'Pipeline Script from SCM' is selected.
+Git is given as SCM .
+Repository and branch are given in the pipeline .
+     The script path  ' jenkinsfile' is also given so that  the script can be executed form the Jenkinsfile.

 **Configure Webhook in Git hub**

       Go to GitHub -> Settings -> WebHooks ->Add webhook